-Chapel services are held every Monday morning from 11:00-11:50.
-These programs are generally held in the Amphitheater.
-The last Monday of the month, chapel meetings are by schools and are held in the respective buildings of the Seminary and the Graduate School.
 Chapel is an important part of campus life.
 These meetings are provided to give faculty and students an opportunity to come closer to God and to each other, and to benefit from special presentations of cross-disciplinary interest.
-Attendance by all students, including English center students, and faculty is encouraged.
+Attendance by all students, including English Center students, and faculty is encouraged.
+To abide by the social distancing protocols of the COVID-19 pandemic, chapel has been primarily held online via live-stream every Friday morning at 11:00 a.m.
+To view our programs, visit AIIAS Media on YouTube.

 Students and faculty actively reach out to nearby communities in a variety of ways, including participating in national and regional research and academic events; engagement in consultancy with businesses; designing and sourcing of web-based information sites; initiating health promotion and education programs, educational consulting; holding evangelistic meetings in surrounding towns and villages; ministering to prison inmates; planting new churches; and enriching the church life of existing congregations.
 AIIAS makes provision for each faculty member and administrator to take special leave for official service requests from outside entities and institutions for up to 15 workdays per year.
 AIIAS also invites the surrounding community to on-campus activities which include health programs, free medical rallies, cultural events, and scholarly forums.